1990 Cincinnati Reds season: Regular season

 Led by new manager Lou Piniella, the Reds achieved the rare feat of being in first place every day of the season ("wire-to-wire").
-They also became the first National League team to do so.
+They also became just the second National League team to do so after the '55 Dodgers.
 Starting pitcher Jack Armstrong was a catalyst for the team's fast start, as he won 8 of his first 9 games and was 11–3 through the All Star break.
 Because of his strong first half, Armstrong was selected as the starting pitcher for the All Star Game.

 The Reds clinched the NL West division on Saturday September 29 in a rain-shortened, seven-inning 3–1 home loss to San Diego.
 The second-place Dodgers lost to the Giants at the same time, mathematically clinching the division for Cincinnati with four games remaining.

 Opening Day

 Due to the 1990 lockout, Opening Day was pushed back one week from April 2 to April 9.
 As a result, the Reds, who traditionally started every major league season with the first pitch at home on opening day, were forced to start on the road.
 The Reds played three games at Houston and three games at Atlanta before returning for their home opener on Tuesday April 17.
 It was only the third time since 1876 that the Reds opened the season with an away game.
 The traditional Findlay Market parade, along with other customary opening day festivities, were held off until April 17 and rebranded "Reds Homecoming."
 On a chilly 49° afternoon, the 6–0 Reds beat San Diego in front of a crowd of 38,384 at Riverfront Stadium - small for opening day standards - to improve to 7–0 on the season.